All Episodes

 Clearly, some of these are crimes, but these weren't your everyday perpetrators.

-All were Department of Justice employees who are supposed to catch other criminals while working for the FBI, the DEA, the U.S. attorney's offices, instead, they broke the law and all managed to escape prosecution despite their proven transgressions.
+All were Department of Justice employees who are supposed to catch other criminals while working for the FBI, the DEA, the U.S. Attorney's Offices.

 Recent State Justice Department disciplinary files tell an undeniable story.

-And under the leadership of the inspector general Michael Horowitz, DOJ's internal watchdog is doing an outstanding job of policing bad conduct inside America's premier law enforcement agency.
+And under the leadership of the Inspector General, Michael Horowitz, DOJ's internal watchdog, is doing an outstanding job of policing bad conduct inside America's premier law enforcement agency.

 And the DOJ is doing a poor job of punishing its own.

-Uh John, this was your column.
+John, this was your column.

 We'll start with you.